vaniasawa/DSA/Educative.io/Grokking Coding Interview Patterns in Python/1. Two Pointers/intro.md

 Use the two pointers to iterate over an array or list, until the conditions of the problem are satisfied.

-**Requirement:** Find 2 data elements in an array that satisfy a certain condition, then this pattern should first come up in your mind.
+**Type of question:** Find 2 data elements in an array that satisfy a certain condition (You can iterate in one or both directions)

+1. Reverse a word
+2. Check if the word is a palindrome
+3. Find two elements in the array resulting in the target sum value.

 ## Does my Problem Match this Pattern?